wzyboy/ash2/README.md

 1. Use [tbeat](https://github.com/wzyboy/tbeat) to load your tweets into Elasticsearch;
 2. Copy `config.sample.py` to `config.py` and edit it to meet your needs.

+## Media

+If your Twitter account is still alive, all your media files can still be accessed from `pbs.twimg.com` domain.
+In case your Twitter account no longer exists, you need an alternate way to serve the media files.

+Check out `./contrib/extract_media/main.py` for a helper script to extract media files from Twitter archive and/or `pbs.twimg.com`.
+You can then upload the local directory to an object storage service and serve it with a CDN by setting `T_MEDIA_BASEURL` parameter in `config.py`.
+This archive server can also be configured to serve the files directly.

 ## Running